 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-With home internet becoming a huge part of our daily lives, how do we know if a hacker could see all of our online activity?
-Can we tell by looking at the blinking lights in the front of the router?
+Knowing your router has been hacked isn't always easy, with vague signs such as slower internet speed or apps not behaving properly.
+You may assume something else is wrong before thinking you've been hacked.
+With home internet becoming a huge part of our daily lives, how do we know if a hacker can see all of our online activity?
+Unfortunately, we can no longer tell by looking at the blinking lights in the front of the router.

 Safeguarding your internet access is critical, and you can start by securing your internet router.
 We’ll help you determine whether a hacker has gained control of your Wi-Fi network or router and what you can do about it, including using one of the best VPN apps to protect your Wi-Fi connection.